 - The Silent Study Zone

-- The Quiet Zone, with access to PCs, where careers and learning skills advice is available
+- The Quiet Zone, with access to PCs, where careers and learning skills advice is also available.
+This is a supervised study area.

 - The Cafe – for students who prefer to work in in a more informal environment.